 Still unsure if you have a problem with your damp proof course?
 Need some help?
 Contract Wise Property Care for a no obligation damp survey.About our damp surveys

-At Wise Property Care we are Scotland’s leading damp experts who specialise in identifying different types of damp problems affecting a property and installing corrective damp proof courses.
+At Wise Property Care we are country’s leading damp experts who specialise in identifying different types of damp problems affecting a property and installing corrective damp proof courses.

 If you suspect your property is suffering from a damp problem and may require a damp proof course, then call Wise Property Care today on 0800 65 22 678.
 Alternatively, click to request a property survey and we will arrange for one of our fully qualified damp specialist to call you or visit your property.